aliskiren hemifumarate

 TEKTURNA (aliskiren hemifumarate) is perfusion.
 Approved for hypertension in adults, greater, to lower blood pressure and 1 more indications.
 First approved in 2007.

 TEKTURNA (aliskiren hemifumarate) is an oral direct renin inhibitor approved in 2007 for hypertension in adults.
-It uniquely blocks the first step of the renin-angiotensin-aldosterone system (RAAS) by preventing renin from converting angiotensinogen to angiotensin I, thereby reducing plasma renin activity and downstream vasoconstriction.
-The mechanism allows for effective blood pressure reduction whether used as monotherapy or in combination with other antihypertensive agents.
+It works by blocking the first and rate-limiting step of the renin-angiotensin-aldosterone system (RAAS), preventing the conversion of angiotensinogen to angiotensin I, thereby reducing blood pressure through a novel mechanism distinct from ACE inhibitors and ARBs.

 perfusion.
 Renin cleaves angiotensinogen to form the inactive decapeptide angiotensin I (Ang I).
 Ang I is converted to the active octapeptide angiotensin II (Ang II) by ACE and non-ACE pathways.
 Ang II is a powerful vasoconstrictor and leads to the release of catecholamines from the adrenal medulla…